Abbott v. Pastides

 Challenges to subpoenas for confidential records for McGraw-Hill (Platts)

 Lead counsel representing McGraw-Hill in a variety of challenges to subpoenas for confidential records obtained by journalists at its Platts and Standard & Poors subsidiaries.
-Represented the company in federal courts in New York, the District of Columbia, Texas, Florida, Oklahoma, Colorado, and California.
+Represented the company in federal courts in New York, the District of Columbia, Texas, Florida, Oklahoma, Colorado, and California, and now in multi-district litigation in Nevada.
 Most of the litigation involved assertion of the qualified privilege under the First Amendment and where applicable under state statutes and common law as well.
 (Ongoing)

 Doe v.
 Jeffrey Epstein